volt-protocol/whitepaper/volt.md

 # Volt and the CPI

 The U.S. Federal Reserve targets an inflation rate of 2% annually which is designed to erode purchasing power over time and incentivize those who hold wealth to either spend or invest.
 This investment provides jobs and stimulates the economy.
 While this goal makes sense, inflation unfairly punishes savers.
-The general populace are forced to speculate on volatile assets like stocks or real estate, or accept negative real rates in their savings accounts.
+The public is forced to choose between speculating on volatile assets like stocks or real estate, or accepting negative real rates in their savings accounts.

+Volt's solution is to base its price on the Consumer Price Index instead of the price of an existing fiat currency.
+Unlike other stablecoins which are always minted or redeemed at a price of $1, the price of VOLT changes over time to account for inflation.

 VOLT selected the CPI-U or Consumer Price Index for Urban Consumers as the source of truth for inflation.
 The CPI-U is composed of data collected by the Bureau of Labor Statistics (BLS) on consumer prices in urban areas.
 It tracks the prices of goods and services in relation to the starting index price for those same items in 1982.